Malware Security and Malware Protection

 Malware is nothing new.
 It’s been the enemy of the internet for many years.

-Essentially, malware protection should be a concern for every single organization.
+Essentially, malware security should be a concern for every single organisation.

 There are multiple ways someone can get infected with malware, from dodgy adverts on websites to rogue apps downloaded onto phones.